JeringTech/KeyValueStore/ReadMe.md

 Faster's complexities, namely:

 - Sessions
-- Binary serialization
-- Use of `SpanByte`
+- Support for variable length types using `SpanByte` and MessagePack for binary serialization
-- Disposal
+- Periodic log compaction
 - Configuration for general use
-- TODO Log compaction

 `MixedStorageKVStore` is functional but the package Jering.KeyValueStore hasn't been published.
 The rest of this readme is a template.